• Menu

 A vendor selling rompopo, an eggnog produced in Salcajá, a town in Quetzaltenango during the Christmas season in Guatemala.

-How Make Chocolate Eggnog Drop Cookies
+How Make These Eggnog Drop Cookies

 Ingredients for chocolate eggnog cookies including white flour, sugar, eggnog, cinnamon and nutmeg, butter, melted chocolate an egg and baking soda on a white table. owder.